Pylons/pyramid/docs/narr/views.rst

 of ``header`` in :ref:`the_view_zcml_directive` for information about the allowable composition and matching behavior of this value.

-View lookup ordering for views registered with the ``bfg_view`` decorator is the same as for those registered via ZCML.
+View lookup ordering for views registered with the :class:`repoze.bfg.view.bfg_view` decorator is the same as for those registered via ZCML.
 See :ref:`view_lookup_ordering` for more information.

 All arguments may be omitted.
 For example: